maglili/zwpy2bt/readme.md

 | :----------: | :------: | :--------: |
 | VwapStrategy | 17102.59 |  17102.59  |

->
-There are some bugs in zwpython, and I already fixed some of them, so you might not have a same result as the table above.
+>There are some bugs in zwpython
+>and I already fixed some of them,
+>so you might not have a same result as the table above.

 ### Why still a difference b/t bt and zwpy?